Enricograndi/MeM_project_work/README.md

 ## R ANALYSIS
 In the folder "R analysis" you can find two files: "R Markdown" and "analysis_script".
 The first is the markdown document containing plots, images and lines of code, the second contains only the script.

+## data explaination
+The dataset "covid.csv" used for the second task of the project can be found in the folder "Data".
+This dataset is about Covid-19 pandemic going from 31/12/2019 to 14/12/2020 and has 12 variables:
+- date,
+- day,
+- month,
+- year,
+- cases,
+- deaths,
+- country,
+- code (of the country),
+- population,
+- continent,
+- cases_cum (cumulative cases),
+- deaths_cum (cumulative deaths).

 ## Support
 You need help?
 Get in touch with the authors on [Linkedin](https://www.linkedin.com/)!